Defect Localized Entropy: Renormalization Group and Holography: monotonicity of defect function

-In this appendix we give a proof of the $p = 3$ defect $C$-theorem following the quantum information approach in~\cite{Casini:2012ei}.
-Similar to the proof for $p=2$, we trigger the RG flow by tuning the system size $\ell$.
-The $C$-theorem is then stated as: $c(\ell)$ is a monotonically decreasing function under RG flows.
-As illustrated in FIG.~\ref{fig-cone}, consider a disk of radius $\ell$ located on a time slice of defect with its causal past a solid cone.
-A plane parallel to the $xOy$-plane intersects this solid cone with a disk of radius $r$.
+Now we provide an information theoretical proof of the monotonicity of $p = 3$ defect $C$ function following~\cite{Casini:2012ei}.
+Similar to the proof for $p=2$, we trigger the defect RG flow by tuning the system size $\ell$.
+The defect $C$-theorem is then stated as: $c(\ell)$ is a monotonically decreasing function under RG flows.
+As illustrated in figure~\ref{fig-cone}, consider a disk of radius $\ell$ located on a time slice of defect with its causal past a solid cone.
+A plane parallel to the $\hat{x}O\hat{y}$-plane intersects this solid cone with a disk of radius $r$.
 Then we intersect the light cone (the boundary of the solid cone) with a series of $N$ planes to get a series of $N$ boosted circles of radius $\sqrt{r\ell}$.
-These boosted circles are tangent to the two circles of radius $r$ and $\ell$, and the angle between the adjacent boosted circles on the $xOy$-plane is $2\pi/N$.
-We use $X_i$ ($i = 1, \dots, N$) to denote the blue shaded area in FIG.~\ref{fig-cone}, which is the union of the $r$-disk and a part of the light cone bounded by the $i$-th boosted circle and the $r$-circle.
+These boosted circles are tangent to the two circles of radius $r$ and $\ell$, and the angle between the the projections of adjacent boosted circles on the $\hat{x}O\hat{y}$-plane is $2\pi/N$.
+We use $X_i$ ($i = 1, \dots, N$) to denote the blue shaded area in figure~\ref{fig-cone}, which is the union of the $r$-disk and a part of the light cone bounded by the $i$-th boosted circle and the $r$-circle.

 For these $X_i$ we apply the following inequality which is obtained by repeatedly using the strong subadditivity of defect localized EE

 where $X_{ij\cdots k}$ denotes $X_i \cap X_j \cap \cdots \cap X_k$ with no repeated indices $i,j,\dots,k$.
 As $N$ goes to infinity, the boundary of area $\cup_{\{ij\dots k\}} X_{ij\cdots k}$ approaches a circle of radius $r_n$, where $n$ is the number of indices and $r_n$ can be obtained by geometric calculation